 What is Katsuo Dashi?

-Katsuo dashi or bonito dashi is Japanese dashi broth made from dried bonito fillet called “Katsuobushi” in Japanese.
-Katsuobushi contains inosinic acid which is one of the Umami components known as the fifth flavour world wide.
+Katsuo dashi (かつおだし) or bonito dashi is a type of Japanese soup stock.
+This dashi broth is made from dried bonito fillet called “Katsuobushi” in Japanese.
+Katsuobushi contains inosinic acid which is one of the umami components known as the fifth flavour world wide.

-Katsuobushi is Dried bonito fillet and it is dried as hard as wood.
+Katsuobushi (鰹節) is dried bonito fillet and it is dried as hard as wood and shaved into thin flakes.
 The amount of inosinic acid increases during the drying process.
-There are so many different varieties of Katsuobushi according to which part of the bonito fish it came from, the cut and how it is made.
+There are so many different varieties of Katsuobushi according to which part of the bonito fish it comes from, the cut, and how it is made.
 If you have a chance to get a dried bonito fillet and also a Bonito Fillet Shaver, you can make fresh bonito flakes (Kezuribushi) at home.
+This may be difficult to find outside of Japan, so instead you can use shaved and packed bonito flakes called “Kezuribushi”.
+You can find this at Japanese/Asian supermarkets.

-- Add the bonito flake at the right time.
-When you see the small bubbles form in the pot, turn the heat off, and add bonito flakes.
-Step by step photo 1.
+- Add the bonito flakes at the right time.
+When you see the small bubbles form in the pot, turn the heat off, and add the bonito flakes.

-- Wait for a few minutes till the bonito sink to the bottom of the pot.
-Step by step photo 2 and 3
+- Wait for a few minutes till the bonito sinks to the bottom of the pot.

-- Strain the bonito flakes through a sieve with lined with kitchen paper towel.
+- Strain the bonito flakes through a sieve lined with kitchen paper towel.
 Do not squeeze the liquid out of the bonito, but strain slowly.
-Step by step photo 4.

 How to Store?

-It will keep for a couple of days in the fridge.
-If you are not going to use it in a couple of days, freeze it in an ice tray.
+It will keep for a few days in the fridge.
+If you are not going to use it in a couple of days, freeze it in an ice cube tray.
 When it is frozen, take them out of the ice tray and place the dashi cubes in a ziplock bag.
 In this way, it is convenient to thaw the amount you need.

 FAQ

-A: It can be recycled making “Furikake” rice seasoning.
-See the recipe in Chopstick Chronicles Furikake post.
+A : It can be recycled to make “Furikake” rice seasoning.

-A: NO. Unfortunately, when the unsaturated fatty acid contained in bonito flakes oxidises, the colour of the bonito flakes turns into yellow – light brownish colour from light pinkish colour.
+A : NO. Unfortunately, when the unsaturated fatty acid contained in bonito flakes oxidises, the colour of the bonito flakes turns into a yellow – light brownish colour from its usual light pinkish colour.
 It is not good for your health.

 Stay Connected